 - Don’t talk to anyone who makes you uncomfortable.

 - Make a plan with your parent(s), guardian(s), or other trusted adult ahead of time, so you’ll know what to do if there’s an emergency.

 - Be prepared.
-Check out local self-defense classes.
+Consider checking out local self-defense classes.
 Your local police department or school might offer classes that can teach you how to protect yourself and how to handle uncomfortable situations.